-Inversely, we can also use this time to identify times when we’ve done well at the micro level by speaking microaffirmations – that is to say, times we’ve been welcoming or acted as a resource for others, corrected others’ microaggressions, etc. These instances serve as a reminder that we are capable of committing small but meaningful good deeds concurrently – so just imagine what else we are capable of when we act even more mindfully.
+Inversely, we can also use this time to identify times when we’ve done well at the micro level by speaking microaffirmations – that is to say, times we’ve been inclusive or acted as a resource for others, corrected others’ microaggressions, etc. These instances serve as a reminder that we are capable of committing small but meaningful good deeds concurrently – so just imagine what else we are capable of when we act even more mindfully.

 2. When have I given in to my “sense of urgency”?
 When have I remembered to slow down?

-In our pursuit of audacious hospitality, we can sometimes develop a “sense of urgency,” a malady that pervades leadership in some Jewish spaces: When we see a problem, we often want to fix it immediately, which has the unfortunate side effect of limiting inclusivity, democratic decision-making, and overall benefit to the marginalized communities we aim to serve.
+In our pursuit of audacious hospitality, we can sometimes develop a “sense of urgency,” a malady that pervades leadership in some Jewish spaces: When we see a problem, we often want to fix it immediately, which has the unfortunate side effect of limiting inclusion, democratic decision-making, and overall benefit to the marginalized communities we aim to serve.
 We must ask ourselves, then: When have I unintentionally sacrificed the long-term benefit of others for a quick win to meet a quota or check a mark off a short-term goal list?

 Inversely, it’s vital to recognize when we’ve overcome this inclination and instead embraced a concept sometimes called “nonclosure” – not rushing to find quick solutions and instead understanding that implementing diversity, equity, and inclusion takes concentrated time and effort.